Thompson – OkanaganJuly 6, 2018

 NechakoJuly 6, 2018

 British Columbia’s prairie land has never been sweeter

-This climate and landscape make the region suitable for over 1,700 farmers to produce forage crops, dairy and beef cattle, and more increasingly potatoes, rutabagas, carrots, beets, cabbage, lettuce, peas, and even some tomatoes and sweet corn.
-The abundant land is ripe for producing 80% of the province’s wheat, barley, and canola**.
+This climate and landscape make the region suitable for over 1,300 farmers to produce forage crops, dairy and beef cattle, and more increasingly potatoes, rutabagas, carrots, beets, cabbage, lettuce, peas, and even some tomatoes and sweet corn.
+The abundant land is ripe for producing 73% of the province’s field crops, such as wheat, barley, and canola

-The region also features a sweet tasting, million-dollar honey industry comprised of 5% of the province’s honeybees – and for those playing Trivial Pursuit at home, BC has 2,000 beekeepers and 38,000 colonies of honeybees*.
+The region also features a sweet tasting, honey industry comprised of 5% of the province’s honeybees*.